Julien-R44/pino-loki/README.md

 ## Dropped logs
 If any network issues occur, the logs can be dropped.
 The recommendation is therefore to implement a failover solution, this will vary greatly from system to system.

+## Node v18+ Required
+As the pino-loki library uses the native Node fetch, any consumer must be using a version of Node greater than v18.0.0.

 ## Developing

 ### Requirements